HerrTiSo/TurtleRestorationProject/README.md

 ---

-For more information or to join the discussion, please visit the [GitHub Repository](https://github.com/HerrTiSo/TurtleRestorationProject) and [Turtle Forum](https://exampleforum.com).
+For more information or to join the discussion, please visit the [GitHub Repository](https://github.com/HerrTiSo/TurtleRestorationProject) and [Turtle Forum post](https://forum.turtle-wow.org/viewtopic.php?t=15601).

 ## Rediscover Azeroth with the Turtle Restoration Project—one map at a time!